albanm/nsi-routes/README.md

 ### JSON schema validation

-Validate messages, either text or object using a [JSON schema](http://json-schema.org/) loaded from a file and reloaded if the file changes.
+Validate messages, either text or object using a [JSON schema](http://json-schema.org/) loaded from a file and reloaded if the file changes and the watch option is active.
 Uses [JaySchema](https://github.com/natesilva/jayschema).

 ```js
 route = routesHelper.jsonSchema('test/resources/schema1.json');